OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 Before you get started, make sure you have [node.js](https://nodejs.org/) and [git](https://git-scm.com/) installed.
 To build Fabric:

 1. Clone the repo.
-2. Navigate to the folder that contains the gulpfile.js file (Fabric's root).
+2. Navigate to the folder that has the gulpfile.js file (Fabric's root).
 3. npm install
 4. gulp